DCP&P Frequently Asked Questions

 - Is consent needed by the family in order to complete a telephonic review for OOH treatment?

-CYBER (Child Youth Behavioral Health Electronic Record) is a fully functional, multi-system, electronic medical record.
+CYBER is a fully functional, multi-system, electronic health record.
 The protected health information (PHI) contained in CYBER is protected by HIPAA regulations and should be accessed only on a need to know basis.
 Please review HIPAA regulations and address any questions with your supervisor to ensure compliance.

 Currently only DCP&P Team Leaders are granted access to CYBER.